The full-length research papers and review articles written in English are welcome for publication in the following journals:

 - Introduction should set the work in present context, giving only essential background.
 However, give a brief reference to previous relevant research.

-- It should briefly describe the current available information on the subject, duly supported by recent references.
+- It should briefly describe the latest and current available information on the subject, duly supported by relevant and recent references.

-- When new references are available, do not use more than 10 years old references except landmark references in that field.
+- Do not use more than 10 years old references except landmark references in that field.

 (D) MATERIALS AND METHODS

-- This part of the manuscript should contain the materials and methods used in the experiment and analysis adopted.
+- This section of the manuscript should contain the materials and methods used in the experiment and statistical analysis adopted.

-- This part should begin with details relating to place of study, period/season/year, climate or weather conditions,experimental materials and others as relevant to the study.
+- This part should begin with details relating to place of study, period/season/year, climate or weather conditions, experimental materials used and other details as relevant to the study.